TKSM6/tksm6.github.io/content/massholery/goodnight-sweet-jules.md

 title = "Goodnight, Sweet Jules"

 +++
+_Editor's Note: If he runs down to Tampa Bay to play with his old buddies, I'll be sick.
+I'm mentally prepared for the news to break sometime this summer, but until then, nothing but happy thoughts._

 The top story out of Foxborough last week was Julian Edelman's retirement, and I am sad.
 Not for him–his knee is shot, he made his money and I'd suspect he's got a bright life after football waiting for him in front of whatever camera he chooses.
 We saw the wheels falling off a bit last season; anytime an older player attempts, and then aborts, a comeback from a tough injury, there's probably a reason why.
 But doling out flowers to those who deserve them is never a bad idea, and I'd like to do so for Jules.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Jo-4xrRErvk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>